tudor-malene/Easygrid/README.md

 A: Because on this implementation you also get the current row so that you can apply the filter on it, as opposed to the _gorm_ implementation where the filter closure is a criteria.

 ### Isn't it bad practice to put view stuff in the controller?  ###
 A: You don't have to put view stuff in the controller.
-You are encouraged to define column types and group view stuff in the config, and just reference that.
+You are encouraged to define column types and as many default view properties as possible in the config.
+Also , you can override any grid property in the grid tag in the gsp.

 ### I need to pass other view attributes to the ajax grid.  ###
 A: No problem, everything is extensible, just put it in the builder, and you can access it in the template.
 If it is a implementation attribute, you are encouraged to put it in the implementation section.